anderson-aristotle/react-components-prop/README.md

 So, JSX allows us to write code that strongly resembles HTML.
 It is eventually compiled to lightweight JavaScript objects.

-Your `Hello` component's `render` method:
+Your `Welcome` component's `render` method:

 -   Currently returns JSX, not HTML.
--   The JSX creates a heading with `'Hello World!'`.
+-   The JSX creates a heading with `'Welcome to my Movies!'`.
--   Your component reads this and renders a "Hello World!" heading.
+-   Your component reads this and renders a "Welcome to my Movies!" heading.

 > React can be written without JSX.
 We won't be doing this, but if you want to
 > learn more, check out [this blog post](http://jamesknelson.com/learn-raw-react-no-jsx-flux-es6-webpack/)(note: open in new tab!).

-#### Challenge: Greet the day!
+#### Challenge: Add some more information

--   Change your `Hello` component to return multiple lines.
+-   Change your `Welcome` component to return multiple lines.
-    -   Add a line below the "Hello World!" heading that will display `"It is time for tea."` in an `h3`.
+    -   Add a line below the "Welcome to my Movies!" heading that will display something else to our users in an `h3`.

 > Hint: Remember, the return statement in render can only return one DOM
 > element.
 You can, however, place multiple elements within a parent div